SETTLEMENT AGREEMENTS (FORMERLY KNOWN AS COMPROMISE AGREEMENTS)

 If you find yourself in this position, it is an experience that can leave you feeling the financial pressures and it can cause a great deal of stress.
 Shock is not an uncommon reaction to the loss of a job, but before you become overwhelmed, you should consider your legal position.

 If you’ve been made redundant or let go from your job, then you need to consider getting expert advice and the sooner the better.
-We can help you with understanding what compromise agreements are all about before you are to sign one.
+We can help you with understanding what Settlement Agreements (formerly known as a Compromise Agreement) are all about before you are to sign one.
 It is effectively an agreement outlining any compensation or redundancy payout you’ll be receiving.
 It is also a binding agreement that will prevent you from taking further action following the termination of your employment, such as going to an employment tribunal.
 Given the nature of this document, it is important you get expert advice before you sign it so that you’re not legally bound by a situation that is less than satisfactory.

-WHY YOU MUST GET SPECIALIST LEGAL ADVICE BEFORE ACCEPTING A COMPROMISE AGREEMENT
+WHY YOU MUST GET SPECIALIST LEGAL ADVICE BEFORE ACCEPTING A SETTLEMENT AGREEMENT

-Making use of a legal compromise agreement during a redundancy has been used in severance situations in the past, and the major reason for using one is to clarify exactly what the employee would receive and to impose limitations on pursuing further legal action, as well as in situations where the employer may wish to limit the former employees options to work with competitors.
+Making use of a legal Settlement Agreement (formerly known as a Compromise Agreement) during a redundancy has been used in severance situations in the past, and the major reason for using one is to clarify exactly what the employee would receive and to impose limitations on pursuing further legal action, as well as in situations where the employer may wish to limit the former employees options to work with competitors.

 While many employers are using these agreements with the best of intentions, the fact that they prevent further action being taken makes it possible that other less scrupulous employers could use it to prevent employees from receiving their full entitlement.

-A compromise agreement is an agreement that when used correctly prevents employees from taking action against an employer, however to be valid, the agreement must be in writing, it should agree only with the process of termination of employment and you must be given the opportunity to seek independent legal advice before signing the legal document.
+A Settlement Agreement (formerly known as a Compromise Agreement) is an agreement that when used correctly prevents employees from taking action against an employer, however to be valid, the agreement must be in writing, it should agree only with the process of termination of employment and you must be given the opportunity to seek independent legal advice before signing the legal document.

 Without this agreement in place, an employee who has been dismissed in a manner that doesn’t comply with the law will have the opportunity to have their case heard before the employment tribunal.
 If the case goes in the employees favour, that could mean they are compensated or even reinstated into their position.

-By asking the employee to waive that right and sign the legal compromise agreement, the employee cannot go to the tribunal, as they have signed an agreement that prevents them from doing so.
+By asking the employee to waive that right and sign the legal Settlement Agreement (formerly known as a Compromise Agreement), the employee cannot go to the tribunal, as they have signed an agreement that prevents them from doing so.
 Therefore, if you have been made redundant, you should ensure that you are completely satisfied with the ‘full package’ before you sign the agreement.

 WHAT ABOUT PAYING LEGAL COSTS?

 Don’t worry.
-Virtually every compromise agreement provides that your employers pay your legal costs direct.
-So long as you eventually sign the Compromise Agreement then you don’t have to pay anything towards your legal costs.
+Virtually every Settlement Agreement (formerly known as a Compromise Agreement) provides that your employers pay your legal costs direct.
+So long as you eventually sign the Settlement Agreement (formerly known as a Compromise Agreement) then you don’t have to pay anything towards your legal costs.

-WHAT CAN I DO IF I AM UNHAPPY WITH A COMPROMISE AGREEMENT?
+WHAT CAN I DO IF I AM UNHAPPY WITH A SETTLEMENT AGREEMENT?

-If you’re not happy with the deal that you’ve been offered, it is possible to renegotiate and often employers will do this if a satisfactory compromise can be reached by both parties without having to go to a tribunal.
+If you’re not happy with the deal that you’ve been offered, it is possible to renegotiate and often employers will do this if a satisfactory Settlement Agreement (formerly known as a Compromise Agreement) can be reached by both parties without having to go to a tribunal.
 With support from a specialist in employment law, there are people who successfully negotiate upwards when arranging their payout.
-Alternatively, if an employer hasn’t offered a legal compromise agreement, you may wish to ask for one to maximise the benefits you receive as part of your redundancy or severance package.
+Alternatively, if an employer hasn’t offered a legal Settlement Agreement (formerly known as a Compromise Agreement), you may wish to ask for one to maximise the benefits you receive as part of your redundancy or severance package.

 In an instance where you’re not happy with the agreement, you are under no obligation to sign it.
 If your employer is unwilling to negotiate, then you may find that the alternative of not signing is your best option.
 In this situation, you have the option to take the employer to the tribunal and where a decision will be made regarding your claim.
 This is likely to take into consideration your role, the time you’ve spent with the employer and the circumstances of your severance or redundancy.